hero_50PaintingsRunning.jpg

 Hi!
 I’m Lori, artist, author-illustrator, and self-proclaimed ‘uncoordinated art kid who went from remedial gym class to Runner’s World.’

-Following a career change at age 39, a few of my sporty studio mates invited me to run a half-marathon, even though I hadn’t run a mile, ever.
+Following a career change at age 39, a few of my sporty studio mates invited me to run a half-marathon, even though I hadn’t ever run a mile.
 Ready to just “figure it out”—and really wanting a medal—I bought my first pair of New Balance 1260s, trained for 12 weeks, and finished the 13.1-mile race utterly hooked.
 Countless miles, many half-marathons, and three New York City marathon finishes later, I have now raced—and drawn—all five boroughs of New York City.